Each year on December 1, World AIDS Day, communities around the globe unite their focus against a worldwide threat: HIV, the virus that causes AIDS.

 National Workers in Asia Observe World AIDS Day

 Many people who are infected with HIV in Asia carry a stigma of shame and hopelessness.
-But GFA-supported workers want these people to know love is still extended toward them.
+But Gospel for Asia (GFA)-supported workers want these people to know love is still extended toward them.

-Last year, Gospel for Asia-supported workers rallied together to bring awareness and hope into their communities concerning HIV/AIDS.
+Last year, Gospel for Asia (GFA)-supported workers rallied together to bring awareness and hope into their communities concerning HIV/AIDS.

 In one area, Sunday school children and members of Women’s Fellowship helped organize a special program and rally to benefit their area.
 Nearly 80 people paraded for one hour, calling out helpful slogans, such as “Prevention is better than cure!” as they passed through the busiest area of their town.